A14 road (England): History

 The A604 between Kettering and Huntingdon was upgraded and the section from Catthorpe to Kettering was constructed between 1989 and 1991 (commonly referred to at the time as the "M1-A1 link road") following a lengthy period of consultation.
 The first inquiry was in 1974 and then a series of inquiries for sections of the preferred route from September 1984 until June 1985, during which objections came from some 1,130 sources.
 Subsequent public inquiries were held regarding Supplementary Orders.
 The route close to the site of the Battle of Naseby was particularly difficult, and was taken to the High Court.
 The link was opened by Transport Secretary John MacGregor on 15 July 1994.

 Work to create a compact grade-separated junction (Junction 45/Rougham) and to re-align a 2 mi stretch of carriageway was completed in 2006.

-Vehicles over 7.5 tonnes traveling east were banned from using the outside lane on a dual two-lane section on a 2 mi steep climb to Welford summit close to Junction 1 (A5199) from spring 2007; a similar scheme covered 2 mi of the westbound carriageway from Junction 2, including a particularly steep climb to Naseby summit.
+Vehicles over 7.5 tonnes travelling east were banned from using the outside lane on a dual two-lane section on a 2 mi steep climb to Welford summit close to Junction 1 (A5199) from spring 2007; a similar scheme covered 2 mi of the westbound carriageway from Junction 2, including a particularly steep climb to Naseby summit.
 The bans are active between 6am and 8pm, and are intended to reduce delays to other traffic from lorries attempting to pass on these climbs.

 Between 2007 and 2008 a new section of a two-lane dual carriageway was constructed at the Haughley Bends, one of Suffolk's most notorious accident blackspots, to rationalise access using a new grade-separated junction.
 The road opened in the summer of 2008 with some associated local works being completed early in 2009.

 Variable Message Signs (VMS), traffic queue detection loops and closed circuit TV (CCTV) were installed at a cost of £50 million during 2009 to 2010 Both carriageways between Junction 52 (Claydon) and Junction 55 (Copdock) were refurbished during 2010 at a cost of £9 million.
 Work was being carried out a year earlier than scheduled as part of a UK government's fiscal stimulus package.

 The Cambridgeshire Guided Busway connecting Cambridge, Huntingdon and St Ives, which opened in 2011, was intended to remove 5.6% of traffic using that section of the A14 (rising to 11.1% with the new Park & Ride sites), although as other traffic re-routes to the freed-up road space from other parts of the local road network, the net reduction is predicted to be 2.3%.

 The Felixstowe and Nuneaton freight capacity scheme, designed to take more lorry traffic off the A14 between the Port and the Midlands by increasing rail capacity and allowing the carriage of larger 'Hi-cube' shipping containers by widening to the W10 loading gauge, opened in 2011.